-On Friday 16th June, our Year Six debating team competed against seven other schools from across the county, presenting their arguments for and against the motion: “Is homework a waste of time?”
+In June 2017, our Year Six debating team competed against seven other schools from across the county, presenting their arguments for and against the motion: “Is homework a waste of time?”
 Held at County Hall, Northallerton, the team pitted their wits against other schools brilliantly and a team of esteemed judges made their decision… After a short but tense wait, the team from Bedale Primary School was crowned North Yorkshire champions.
 One of the competitors, Michaela, said, “I was extremely happy to get into the final, but now I feel even more thrilled to have won this round!”

 Primary Science Quality Mark (PSQM) - Silver

 Science Quality Awards have been awarded to 154 infant, junior, primary, middle and special schools to celebrate a commitment to excellence in science teaching and learning.
 So far, since its national launch in 2010, over 1700 schools across the UK have achieved the award and Bedale Primary School is now the proud holder of the Silver award.